darenky/Figures_Generation/README.md

 # Final project CG-2024
-## Unified Iterative Generation of Polygons, Curves, and Fractals and Their Unified Representation
+## Unified Iterative Generation of Polygons, Curves, Fractals and Their Unified Representation